Enrolment in single courses

 - Payment of the enrolment fee and payment of stamp duty (16 Euros);

 - Completion of the enrolment on behalf of the Enrolment Unit.

 To compile your application form, you must:

 - Register on the University website: this consists of inserting all data for registry, residency and possible domicile.
 You should not carry out registration online if you are already enrolled at Ca’ Foscari.

 - Access the Personal Area of the website with your SPID account, and select, in the “Segreteria” section, the “Immatricolazione ai corsi ad accesso libero” function and then “Corso Singolo”.
 During the completion, you will be asked first to upload a photo (portfolio-sized, face-on, clear and legible) as a .jpg, then the following documentation:

 - A valid identification document (front and back);

-- Any other documentation (eg. Alumni enrolment card; clearance from Teaching Committee).
+- Any other documentation (eg. Alumni enrolment card; clearance from Teaching Committee for PhD students).

 During your competition of the application form, you will be required to fill in a specific questionnaire stating: